vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

 When being cleared for an IVA at night, ATC will issue an additional instruction in your approach clearance.
 This instruction provides a minimum altitude to descend to until established on either the ILS/GLS glidepath or the PAPI.

 !!! phraseology
-    **SY-D_APP**: "Ambulance 282, turn right heading 330, join final runway 34R, from that heading cleared Independent Visual Approach, not below 1500 until established on the PAPI."
+    **SY-D_APP**: "AM282, turn right heading 305, join final runway 34R, from that heading cleared Independent Visual Approach, not below `A015` until established on the PAPI."

 #### Missed Approach
 In the event of a missed approach, you must fly the published missed approach in accordance with the published instrument approach chart for your assigned runway, unless otherwise directed by ATC.